 A caller recently asked me if I could help him prevent the state from revoking his car registrations.
 His son had been in an accident using a vehicle titled in his name.
-The son was covered on the car insurance policy, but the insurance company denied coverage because at the time of the accident, he was delivering something for compensation; he was a Papa John’s pizza delivery driver, and had just pulled out of the Papa John's parking lot when he was struck by another car, who had the right of way.
+The son was covered on the car insurance policy, but the insurance company denied coverage because at the time of the accident, he was delivering something for compensation; he was a popular pizza chain delivery driver, and had just pulled out of the restaurant parking lot when he was struck by another car, who had the right of way.

 The owner of the other car submitted his claim for property damage to his insurer, State Farm, who paid the claim.
 On payment of that claim, State Farm then became entitled to recover the amount it paid, roughly $8,000, from this delivery driver and any insurance that applied.